ahida-development/ols-py/README.md

 **Current status:**

 * In development, some endpoints and schemas are not implemented yet.
-* Experimental support for OLS4 instances (using the existing API) - `Ols4Client` has been tweaked to match changes to the API/responses.
+* ⚠️ Experimental support for OLS4 instances (using the existing API) ⚠️ - `Ols4Client` has been tweaked
+  to match changes to the API/responses.
+  * This is prone to breaking as we are trying to model the exact structure of API responses with Pydantic models - as changes are made to the OLS4 API during pre-release development, responses will fail to validate.

 Features: